Sameeryadav12/Voice_Assistant/PROJECT_STRUCTURE.md

 # 📁 Project Structure

-This document provides a detailed overview of the Sigma Voice Assistant project structure and organization.
+This document provides a detailed overview of the Jarvis Voice Assistant project structure and organization.

 ## 🏗️ Directory Structure